pink-lang/purple/README.md

 Minimal operating system for x86_64, with a focus on using the Pink programming language.

+* Quite Fast: not slow, just fast enough

+* Completely original: no linux, only purple

-* Minimal: Does what you need, nothing more.
+* Minimal: does what you need, not much more

-* Small: The kernel is small, same with the programs.
+* Written in Pink: modern and easy to contribute to

 ## usage